Bodywork & Myofascial Release: Why it's Important

 What is Bodywork?

 Bodywork is known as an alternative medicine therapy that is accomplished through touch and body manipulation.
-Bodywork is an integration of many different modalities that take body analysis and kinesiology (movement of the body) into account when treating a patient.
+Bodywork is an integration of many different modalities that take body analysis, physical touch and kinesiology (movement of the body) into account when treating a patient.
 The body worker uses this knowledge to make a treatment plan specific to each patients needs and functions.

 What is Myofascial Release?

 Myofascial release is a type of bodywork known for the manipulation of the soft tissue (muscles) of the body.
 The body is connected by an intricate system of connective tissue called fascia.
 When there is a restriction, it can cause the muscles around that area, as well as to the others that are connected by fascia, to become tense.
-By manipulating the soft tissue it assists the fascia, and therefore muscle, to release the tension being held and return back to its typical resting state.
+By manipulating the soft tissue it assists the fascia, and therefore muscle, to realign and return back to their typical resting state.

 Bodywork and Breastfeeding